epfahl/wisp/README.md

 ## What's the catch?

 You might have already guessed...
 There's no `define` or `lambda` or `let`.
 This means that there's no way to modify the environment after an expression has been parsed and evaluated.
-So, no bindings or functions defined at runtime.
+Runtime bindings or function definitions are not allowed.

 At the time an expression is parsed, each symbol is replaced with either a numeric literal, a boolean literal ('true' -> True, 'false' -> False), a value from the environment, a null literal ('null' -> None), or a string literal for symbols that couldn't be parsed otherwise.
 A parsed expression is a nesting of Python lists, which is then evaluated recursively.